 The newer Feria de Navidad de la Sagrada Familia started up in the 1960s is located in front of Sagrada Familia.
 It feels special walking around this market with the imposing basilica as the back drop!

 Giant nativity scene

 Every year at Placa de Sant Jaume you can find a giant Nativity scene or “Pesebre”.
-This year’s installation consists of 25 figures representing the 25 characters of the nativity story.
-It is most certainly worth a look, especially at night when the lights are all lit.
+This year’s installation was designed by artist Sebastià Brossa and it represents a Christmas dinner table with 12 attendants.
+Have fun finding Baby Jesus, the donkey and the cow, the angel and even the Catalan caganer.
+It is one of the nicest ones in recent years, especially at night when the lights are all lit.

 Circ Raluy is a lovely tradition in Barcelona and they visit every year with a new show.
 Get taken back in time with this historic travelling human circus and museum of old caravans.
 Fancy spending the night?
 That’s an option too!
 The circus will stay in the city way past Christmas, from December 1st to February 18th.

 If you have been taken a Gothic Quarter Free Walking Tour with us, you’ll be familiar with the Catalan Christmas tradition of El Tió de Nadal.
 There’s no getting away from it, this is an odd custom!
 A log that poops presents?!
 Of course.
 And the kids LOVE it!

 This giant smiling log, covered with a red blanket so he stays warm, is put on display in front of the Cathedral and all children under the age of 12 are encouraged to approach him.
 They then wallop him with a stick and wait to see what treats he… delivers!
 You can have a wack most mornings from 10.30am to 1.30pm until December 19th.
 We took a video the children beating El Tió so you can see it in action.